BBC Prime: Launch

+The goal was part of a new BBC strategy for Europe, in which the former service was to be split and given over to European Channel Management, the joint-venture created with Pearson.
+The goal was to reach 10 million households in Europe by year-end 1995; the existing service reached 2.3 million households.
+75% of the output was drawn in from the BBC, while the remaining 25% came from Thames.
+It carried Diana's interview to Panorama on 24 November 1995, simulcasting with BBC1 and BBC World.

+In 1996, the channel was to be joined by two further services, BBC Learning and a nature channel.
+In November, the channel launched on the DF1 platform in Germany and Austria, thanks to a deal with Kirch Media, enabling the channel to be in the Astra fleet for the first time.
+Simultaneously, a deal was signed with the two competing French satellite platforms, Canalsatellite Numérique and TPS.

+On 4 March 1999, BBC Prime launched in sub-Saharan Africa, on the DStv platform.

+The channel was removed from HOT at the end of 2006 in Israel, being replaced by ethnic channels for the Ethiopian (IETV) and Georgian (GTV) diasporas.
+Some of its programmes were made available on HOT's video-on-demand service.

 Programming

 The channel broadcast drama, comedy and lifestyle programmes which it repeated on a monthly basis.
 Every day since the channel's 2000 rebrand, it allocated six hours per day to educational programmes from BBC Learning (shown in the European small hours, between 01:00 and 07:00 CET); this practice was abandoned on 23 July 2006 "with the intention of improving the relevance and appeal of the channel to the widest audience".
 It also included a special children's strand, using the CBBC brand and idents, by the name of CBBC on BBC Prime, or CBBC Prime.

 When it first launched, BBC Prime also carried programming from the former ITV company Thames Television, since BBC Worldwide had a joint venture with Thames's parent company, Pearson and Cox Communications, known as European Channel Management.
-However, this was dissolved in 1998.
+This was dissolved in 1998, when the BBC became the sole owner of the channel, as its sister service BBC World was struggling financially.
+Pearson and Cox, on their behalf, were heavily dissatisfied with the BBC's management ethos.

 BBC Prime explained their decision to schedule older programmes in addition to newer ones: "For the majority of our viewers, who are European and African nationals, this is the first chance to see these programmes, and often the only way to view them."